MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/clipboard-change-event-explainer.md

 We favour Approach 1 - Page required to be in focus to receive event, since this approach is inline with the current Async clipboard APIs and also reduces the possibility of misusing the clipboard change event in privacy related attacks.
 Also the approach has relatively lower resource usage.

 ### 5.3 Event details
-Since the clipboardchange event is not triggered by a user action and the event is not associated to any DOM element, hence this event doesn't bubbles and is not cancellable.
+Since the clipboardchange event is not triggered by a user action and the event is not associated to any DOM element, hence this event doesn't bubble up and is not cancellable.

 To get the changed clipboard data within the event handler, the [read](https://w3c.github.io/clipboard-apis/#dom-clipboard-read) or [readText](https://w3c.github.io/clipboard-apis/#dom-clipboard-readtext) methods of the [Async clipboard API](https://w3c.github.io/clipboard-apis/#async-clipboard-api) can be used to get the current contents of the system clipboard.